2026-27 Catalog

 All specialized program courses are offered at the Downtown Campus; some specialized courses are offered at other locations.

 Expand your career opportunities with a Bachelor’s Degree in Business and Organizational Leadership (BASBOL) from Valencia.
 This degree builds on your skills, and prepares you for a supervisory or management role within your respective field.
 For more information, go to: Bachelor's Degree in Business & Organizational Leadership.
-Students who wish to continue their education should consult with a Career Program Advisor to determine the best education plan for their career goals.
+Students who wish to continue their education should consult with a Student Success Coach to determine the best education plan for their career goals.

 Students wishing to transfer credits from this program to another institution must accept responsibility for securing approval from the transfer institution for acceptance of this degree.